Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ##### Word Attention

 * Those annotations h_it build the base for the attention mechanism which starts with another hidden layer, a one-layer Multilayer Perceptron.
-Goal is to let the model learn through training with randomly initialized weights and biases.
+The goal is to let the model learn through training with randomly initialized weights and biases.
 Those 'improved' annotations are then represented by **u_it**.
 Furthermore, this layer ensures that the network does not falter with a tanh function.
-This function 'corrects' input values to being between -1 and 1 and also maps zeros to near-zeros. <br>
+This function 'corrects' input values to be between -1 and 1 and also maps zeros to near-zero. <br>

 <img align="center" width="180" height="25"
      style="display:block;margin:0 auto;"